Bird (1988 film): Reception

 Clint Eastwood with actors Michael Zelniker and Forest Whitaker, and then-partner Sondra Locke, promoting the film at the 1988 Cannes Film Festival.

-Bird received a positive reception from critics, scoring a 77% "Fresh" rating on Rotten Tomatoes from 26 reviews.
+Bird received a positive reception from critics.
+Metacritic, which uses a weighted average, assigned the a score of 78 out of 100, based on 14 critics, indicating "generally favorable" reviews.
 Whitaker's performance as Parker earned positive notices and honors including the Best Actor award at the 1988 Cannes Film Festival and a Golden Globe nomination.
 Eastwood was awarded the Golden Globe for Best Director.
 The film won the Grand Prix of the Belgian Film Critics Association and the Academy Award for Best Sound (Les Fresholtz, Dick Alexander, Vern Poore, Willie Burton).

-Despite its positive reception, Bird was a commercial failure, only grossing $2.2 million in North America, Eastwood's worst-performing film since Breezy, and his third least-successful film overall; Breezy earned $200,000, while White Hunter Black Heart earned $2 million at the box office.
-The film opened in one theater in New York City and only grossed $27,116 in its opening weekend.
+Despite its positive reception, Bird was a commercial failure, only grossing $2.2 million in the United States and Canada, Eastwood's worst-performing film since Breezy, and his third least-successful film overall; Breezy earned $200,000, while White Hunter Black Heart grossed $2 million at the box office.
+The film opened in France in June 1988 after its Cannes premiere and grossed $577,754 in its opening week.
+The film opened in one theater in New York City in October 1988 after its New York Film Festival screening and grossed $27,116 in its opening weekend.

 "Clint Eastwood is a fabulous actor as well as a fabulous filmmaker," observed Rolling Stones drummer and jazz aficionado Charlie Watts.
 "When he made 52nd Street move in Bird, it was one of the most exciting things I'd ever seen.
 He took the shot from a black-and-white still and then suddenly it all became color and it moved!
 I'd have loved to have been there in the '40s."